wuzixiao/ARTS/Learning-Fp-with-F#.md

 It made me think why Fp is so attractive to him and many other developers?

-> * It is immultable.
+> * The function is immultable.
-> * It is a proved programme.
+> * The code is a proved programme.
 Only need to write a few extreme test cases.
 > *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODgyNzI1NzksMTA2ODkwNjgwNSwtMT
+eyJoaXN0b3J5IjpbMTQ5ODc4ODQzMiwxMDY4OTA2ODA1LC0xNj
-Y1MjE4OTY1MF19
+UyMTg5NjUwXX0=
 -->